-All employees are eligible to participate in the Company's SAYE scheme on the same terms shareholding in the Company.
+The Committee continues to recognise the importance of Executive Directors aligning their interests with shareholders through building up a significant shareholding in the Company.
 Shareholding guidelines are in place that require Executive Directors to acquire a holding (excluding shares that remain subject to performance conditions) equivalent to 250% of base salary for the Chief Executive and 200% of base salary for each of the other Executive Directors.
 Until the relevant shareholding levels are acquired, up to 50% of the annual bonus payable to the relevant Director will be subject to deferral into shares and are transferable to the Director after three years.
 Details of the Executive Directors' current personal shareholdings are provided in the Annual Report on Remuneration.